AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/marketo-measure-reports/marketo-measure-reporting-guide.md

 >[!NOTE]
 >
 >In order to run this report, a ‘Lead Status’ value of ‘MQL’ is required to define the MQL stage for tracking purposes (Funnel Stage).
-If MQLs aren’t tracked via the ‘Lead Status’ field, the Custom Attribution Model with Custom Stages feature is necessary to build a custom ‘MQL’ Stage in the Bizible Account Settings
+If MQLs aren’t tracked via the ‘Lead Status’ field, the Custom Attribution Model with Custom Stages feature is necessary to build a custom ‘MQL’ Stage in the Marketo Measure Account Settings.

 <table>
  <tbody>